sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-27-timeseriesforecasting.md

 ## [1] 0.02396997
 ```

 A MAPE of 2.4% indicates that the model performs well out of sample as well.
-We will explore the ARIMA time series forecasting method in a subsequent post.
+We will explore the ARIMA forecasting method in a subsequent post.